 The stage is quite simple, almost bare, but today’s technology allows the director to show a mega TV screen with a big eye always watching us.
 This visual development of the original telescreen of the novel, always present, reminds us that political control over the actions and thoughts of each individual is the main issue of the play.
 The plot of the novel is basically maintained and the most important features that characterize Orwell’s work are there, a kind of excursus over 1984‘s key ideas.
 The only new feature is the introduction of a narrator, a voice-over which is both omniscient, guiding the spectator through the different episodes and explaining the inner thoughts of the protagonist, and internal, telling us Winston’s feelings, ideas and reactions, giving him advice, as he goes through the parable of political consciousness, rebellion, love, capture, torture and annihilation.

 In the beginning, Winston is there, in his lonely house, the telescreen behind his shoulders, trying to do the first of his forbidden actions, the writing of a diary, a book of memoirs that the State can not tolerate in its attempt to cancel reality and the dangerous past.
-The telescreen, that is both a screen that gives out never-ending propaganda and a camera that controls each person, is one of Orwell’s greatest ideas.
+The telescreen, which is both a screen that gives out never-ending propaganda and a camera that controls each person, is one of Orwell’s greatest ideas.
 Political propaganda through the media is everywhere in the world today, but a Prime Minster owner of all the media, like the one we had in Italy, is Orwell’s dream come true.
-In my country private and public media politically governed have produced not only political propaganda but also a series of trash entertainment programmes that transformed the watchers in the best buyers of the political ideological merchandise of the owner.
+In my country private and public media politically governed have produced not only political propaganda but also a series of trash entertainment programmes that transformed the watchers into the best buyers of the political-ideological merchandise of the owner.
 Soon in the play we watch Winston at work, at the Ministry of Truth, where he has to rewrite history to justify the present.
 Is there much difference between this process and the continuous production of fake news, alteration of facts that Italian private television and some newspapers have scientifically made in the recent past?
-And, on a world scale, how about an American president, twitter addicted, that gives out serial fake news because he knows pretty well that in the post-truth age this is the way to get consent?
+And, on a world scale, how about an American president, Twitter addicted, who gives out serial fake news because he knows pretty well that in the post-truth age this is the way to get consent?
 After E. Snowden’s revelations on the NSA surveillance programme in 2013 and the recent Cambridge Analytica scandal, we all know for sure that we are constantly watched by a contemporary Big Brother and that our stolen data are used against ourselves and our free will.
 Social media are the modern telescreen too, with a little revealing difference.
 The telescreen could not be turned off, the social media could, but we just don’t do it because we have been brainwashed, mind controlled, we have developed an addiction to them, with the paradoxical effect that we are the ones who keep our servitude going in our contemporary psychological concentration camp.

-As the play proceeds, tension is well built on the dark stage: the daily ‘two-minute hate’ unfold abruptly with its rage explosion against the prefabricated arch-enemies of Big Brother, Goldenstein and his subversive ‘Brotherhood’, responsible of all the crimes and problems in the world and a good excuse to maintain a permanent war, a great instrument to take away liberties and channel people’s rage in the wrong directions.
+As the play proceeds, tension is well built on the dark stage: the daily ‘two-minute hate’ unfolds abruptly with its rage explosion against the prefabricated arch-enemies of Big Brother, Goldenstein and his subversive ‘Brotherhood’, responsible for all the crimes and problems in the world and a good excuse to maintain a permanent war, a great instrument to take away liberties and channel people’s rage in the wrong directions.
 How many ‘two-minute hate’ have I seen in everyday political life in my country?
-What about Berlusconi labelling as ‘communist’ whatsoever is in contrasts with his interests, for example defining the Magistracy as Red Brigades terrorists every single day during his rule because they did not surrender to the idea that he had to be above the law?
+What about Berlusconi labelling as ‘communist’ whatsoever is in contrast with his interests, for example defining the Magistracy as Red Brigades terrorists every single day during his rule because they did not surrender to the idea that he had to be above the law?
 In fact, all the Premier’s crimes the magistrates were trying to investigate were just another Goldenstein-like plot against his power.
 How many Goldensteins have we had in the recent past, Bin Laden, the Talebans, the ISIS warriors, the Muslim terrorists, real criminals so useful to the Western conservative societies and their pre-emptive wars?

 The key item of the creation of a new language, Newspeak, to narrow the range of thought, destroy literature, memories and feelings is put centre stage in the adaptation.
 Today we have the contemporary versions of Newspeak, obtained with the pauperization of the national languages made by the traditional media, the social media and by the death of reading habits.
 Besides, the use of ‘World English’ for business and communication throughout the planet has given birth to a modern version of Esperanto, poor in vocabulary, simple in grammar, very denotative which limits the conveying of articulated thought, just like Newspeak.